KentKurose/StudyingAI/README.md

 '''

-just for studying AI using O'reilly books
+just for basically studying AI with O'reilly books

 '''